Cut Adrift in the Med

 Under international law, people in distress at sea must be promptly rescued and taken to a place of safety, meaning a country where they are treated humanely and offered a genuine opportunity to seek asylum.

-This presented European governments with a dilemma: they were keen to block migration across the central Mediterranean, as they don’t want people coming to Europe, but they couldn’t return people to Libya without breaching the law.
+This presented European governments with a dilemma: while they were keen to block migration across the central Mediterranean, as they don’t want people coming to Europe, they couldn’t return people to Libya without breaching the law.

 So, they invented a work-around: they started supporting the Libyan Coast Guard to intercept people at sea and return them to Libya.
 To enable this arrangement, European governments have assisted the Libyan Coast Guard in many ways, including by donating boats, training crews, helping with planning and coordination, and – crucially – doing all the legwork towards the declaration of a Libyan ‘search and rescue region’ in the central Mediterranean.

-We have identified the problems that need addressing
+The problems that need addressing

 Over the years, there have been many instances of boats carrying refugees and migrants in the Mediterranean left unattended for hours, days or even weeks.
 These delays have contributed to deaths at sea, as in the case of the “left to die” boat in 2011 and the “children shipwreck” in 2013.